Ambro17/AmbroBot/README.md

 Give feedback for the bot.
 Bugs, feature requests, questions, ideas, nuclear secrets, conspiracy theories, or whatever you feel worth sharing with the dev.

+## Extra for the curious
+Feedback was received from diffferent users that use AmbroBot source code to create nice keyboard layouts/more complex callback interactions.
+As a consecuence, i decided to leave master branch as is with no further changes as it uses the ptb api 'the right way'.
+Nevertheless, on style-improvements branch you can peek on a custom decorator that automagically adds handlers just by decorating handler functions avoiding boilerplate code.
+It's really handy!

 ## Credits

 Feel free to modify this code to suit your needs.
 If you get inspired by this bot please reference this repo as source of inspiration.  ⭐️ Stars, 🐞 issues and 🔀 PRs are appreciated!